 And Cindy sent an image, too.
 Unfortunately, because I don't know the originator of the image, I don't feel it's proper to display it here without attribution.

 This traditional layout of Log Cabin blocks is called 'Streak of Lightning' or 'Zig Zag'.
 This is what the design looks like.

 Don't those red centers make it easy to count the number of blocks in the rows and columns?

-You can find more layouts using Log Cabin blocks in the article "Log Cabin Quilt Designs" found here on this site under 'Design Inspiration' on the navigation bar to the top left.
+You can find more layouts using Log Cabin blocks in the article "Log Cabin Quilt Designs" found here on this site under 'Design Inspiration' on the navigation bar.

 In the photo that Cindy sent, the lines of the quilting follow the pattern created by the dark 'zigzag'.

 I've recreated them below in red.
 Not all of them are included—the drawing gets too distracting—just enough so that you can see just how much the stitching transforms the design.